Two people shaking hands

 • Be friendly and genuine throughout your interview, both through how your responses are worded and in your mannerisms.
 Don’t be afraid to be expressive and animated (within reason) while responding to questions.

 • Get feedback on your responses to the practice questions.
 This will ensure your answers are sound and provide sufficient and compelling insight as to why you should be admitted to Columbia.
 It is best to do this by working with a knowledgeable expert on school-specific mock interviews.
-An expert will be able to give you constructive feedback to improve your answers as well as help you to refine your set of practice questions.
+An expert will be able to give you constructive feedback to improve your answers as well as help you refine your set of practice questions.

 FAQs